 Westchester Public Library

-On Thursday November 12, 2020, Forgotten Chicago and the Westchester Public Library are proud to present a virtual presentation on the little-known history of presidential and first ladies sites in the Chicago area.
-This lively presentation will dive deep into many little-known sites, past and present.
+On Thursday November 12, 2020, Forgotten Chicago and the Westchester Public Library were proud to present a virtual presentation on the little-known history of presidential and first ladies sites in the Chicago area.
+This lively presentation dove deep into many little-known sites, past and present.

 Matthew Kaplan